 Europeans have a knack for slow cookery, so barbecue would only seem like a perfect fit.
 In Paris, we chowed down on incredible brisket using beef imported from Arkansas at The Beast.
 (Apparently, the grass-fed cows of France are not fatty enough.)
 As you can see above, the French were more than capable of producing juicy brisket with a wonderful red smoke ring.

 Khao Soi in Chiang Mai

 Nothing speaks Northern Thai food more than Khao Soi.
 In our month in Chiang Mai, we enjoyed the dark, curry coconut stew/soup over more than a dozen times.

 The deeply rich spicy, brick-red broth served with a spectrum of textures including firm boiled wheat noodles and crunchy fried wheat noodles made a simple bowl of Khao Soi a complete eating experience.

 And did we mention how cheap it was?
-One bowl of beef Khao Soi at Khao Soi Khun Yai, in Chiang Mai’s old city, will only set you back about 30 to 40 baht – about $1 Dollar American.
+One bowl of beef Khao Soi at Khao Soi Khun Yai, in Chiang Mai’s old city, only set us back about 30 to 40 baht – about $1 Dollar American.

-Watch our video to learn more about Khao Soi.
+Watch our YouTube video to learn more about Khao Soi.

-Honorable Mention: We ate a lot of other delicious Thai food in Chiang Mai.
-The food is so good there!
+We ate a lot of other delicious Thai food in Chiang Mai.
+The food is so good in Northern Thailand!

 Pho in Hanoi